12 Guided Meditations

 You’ll receive access to 12 guided meditations.
 Each meditation is about 15 minutes in length.
-These audio meditations are available to stream as videos, and as audio files available for download.
+These audio meditations are available to stream as videos on Vimeo.

 Many people use Henry’s meditations as their daily 15 minute meditation practice, or as a starting point for a longer daily meditation.

 Love these guided meditations.
 They help my body relax into presence and I take that to my daily sits.

 These meditations are ever so supportive.
 They help me to relax, to have ease, to not have designs on the sitting.

 They were excellent.
 As mentioned above, the breakdown of experience into senses and feelings was a fresh view of the mediation process for me which has helped me understand it more and I could feel the fizz of awareness of being alive in some sits.

 I found the meditations very valuable.
 I really appreciated getting into the nitty gritties of mindfulness.
 It helped keep the momentum going of my daily sits.

 Wonderful reminders and reprogramming out of my habitual mind.

 The meditations were great!
 They helped me to keep the routine, always waiting for the next meditation!
 Henry’s voice is very good, it is great to be guided by him.